PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 ### Mount Options

-A Kubernetes administrator can specify additional mount options for when a Persistent Volume is mounted on a node.
+A PlaidCloud administrator can specify additional mount options for when a Persistent Volume is mounted on a node.

 {{< note >}}
 Not all Persistent Volume types support mount options.